dakrone/elasticsearch-in-action/README.md

     # clone the repository
     git clone https://github.com/dakrone/elasticsearch-in-action.git

-    # OR, if using Elasticsearch 5.0+, use the 5.x branch
+    # OR, if using Elasticsearch 5.x, use the 5.x branch.
+Similarly, for 6.x you'd use the 6.x branch:
-    git clone https://github.com/dakrone/elasticsearch-in-action.git -b 5.x
+    git clone https://github.com/dakrone/elasticsearch-in-action.git -b 6.x

     # index the sample data
     elasticsearch-in-action/populate.sh